Sunbridge welcomes students from all over the world to attend our institute and engage in the pursuit of becoming a Waldorf Teacher

-Sunbridge Institute is approved by the U.S. Immigrations and Customs Enforcement’s Student and Exchange Visitor Program (SEVP) to invite the transfer of foreign students into the United States to study at our Institute.
+Sunbridge Institute is approved by the US Immigrations and Customs Enforcement’s Student and Exchange Visitor Program (SEVP) to invite the transfer of foreign students into the United States to study at our Institute.

 Important Things to Know

-• All applicants whose first language is not English or who have taken their prior education in a non-English-speaking college or university must demonstrate oral and written proficiency in English during the admissions process (through a hand written personal statement and a phone conversation).
+- All applicants whose first language is not English or who have taken their prior education in a non-English-speaking college or university must demonstrate oral and written proficiency in English during the admissions process (through a hand written personal statement and phone conversation).
 Taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) may be required.

 For Further Assistance

-Questions regarding financial aid should be directed to our finance director, Bette Shertzer, who may be reached at email@example.com / 845-425-0055 x25
+Questions regarding financial aid should be directed to our finance director at [email protected] / 845-425-0055 x17.

-Please feel free to reach out to Admissions Coordinator Penelope-Myles Voss with any questions, at firstname.lastname@example.org / 845-425-0055 x20.
+For any other questions, please feel free to reach out to our admissions office at [email protected] / 845-425-0055 x20.